-Match breaks are sold on a match-by-match basis; therefore, tickets purchased via the match breaks will not qualify for ticket priority in future rounds of the competition.
+Match Breaks are sold on a match-by-match basis; therefore, tickets purchased via the Match Breaks will not qualify for ticket priority in future rounds of the Champions League.

-Season ticket holders and Members registered in the Auto Cup Scheme must not purchase a ticket for this fixture as we are in the process of taking payments.
+Season ticket holders and Members registered in the Auto Cup Scheme must not purchase a ticket for this fixture.

-Click here for specific details, including stadium access, prices and what to do if your payment has failed.
+Click here for specific details including stadium access, prices and what to do if your payment fails.